 Love pastels?
 We've got plenty more pastel decorating ideas.

-10. Go easy with a rich cream hallway colour scheme
+10. Go easy with a rich cream hallway color scheme

-There is nothing quite like a creamy paint colour for an instantly inviting effect.
-But, more than that, it's so easy to update – simply swap out accessories, such as table lamps or rugs to update your colour scheme, without picking up a paintbrush.
+There is nothing quite like a creamy paint color for an instantly inviting effect.
+But, more than that, it's so easy to update – simply swap out accessories, such as table lamps or rugs to update your color scheme, without picking up a paintbrush.

-11. Discover the optical effects of green as a hallway colour
+11. Discover the optical effects of green as a hallway color

-Green is the most relaxing of colours, making it perfect for a busy family hallway.
+Green is the most relaxing of colors, making it perfect for a busy family hallway.
 Lighter shades also work wonders at visually expanding small spaces, especially when paired with a bright white shade.
-In this hallway, a gentle sage colour opposite white walls creates depth and an impression of space, plus it links neatly to the colour scheme of the room beyond.
+In this hallway, a gentle sage color opposite white walls creates depth and an impression of space, plus it links neatly to the color scheme of the room beyond.